komma-softhouse/filament-verifactu-docs/README.md

 signatures) is implemented at the service/facade layer but has no dedicated panel screen yet for browsing invoices this issuer has received.

+**Document module over the API** for external POS/ERP terminals that want this plugin to number, fiscalize and render their documents (create a draft with lines, complete it, fetch the PDF) — today the sidecar assumes the terminal owns its numbering and only needs the fiscal record and the QR.

+**Received-invoices ledger** (purchase invoices, OCR-fed), so Modelo 303's input VAT (soportado) can be derived instead of typed.

+**Navarra (NaTicket)**: the Comunidad Foral has its own treasury and neither VERI\*FACTU nor TicketBAI apply there.
+Its own system, NaTicket, is being developed by the Hacienda Foral de Navarra (fraud plan 2025-2027) with no technical specification or mandatory calendar published yet; it will join as a fourth `FiscalRegime` with its own driver when it is.
+A Navarrese business selling in common territory already uses this plugin's AEAT engine for those operations.

 ## Scope

 TicketBAI's Zuzendu (subsanación) is not implemented for Bizkaia — its own